prebid/prebid.github.io/dev-docs/modules/Id-Library.md

 # ID Library
 {:.no_toc}

 The ID Library module gathers and generates a map of identities present on the page.
 The primary usecase for this adapter is for Publishers who have included multiple UserId subadapters in their prebid.js implementation, and want to store the resulting user ids serverside for modeling or graphing purposes.
 The ID Library module, anchors the response of `refreshUserIds()` to a presistant identifier (md5 encrypted) and returns an map of uids.
-This map of uids comes in the form of a POST message in JSON format and must be outputed to a publisher configured endpoint.
+This map of uids comes in the form of a POST message in JSON format and must be output to a publisher configured endpoint.

-A presistant identifier can be extraced in the following ways:
+A persistant identifier can be extracted in the following ways:

 1. From a generic `<div>` element
-2. a publisher configured element, for example when configuration `target='username'`, the value is extracted from an element having id `'username'`
+2. From a publisher configured HTML element id
-3. from the `<input>` element of type text/email
+3. From an `<input>` element of type text/email

-To get started add the module to your prebid.js wrapper
+To get started, add the module to your prebid.js wrapper.
+From the command line:

 {: .alert.alert-info :}
 gulp build --modules=idLibrary